jajdp/Shenanibot-public/README.md

 `!bot` : Shows bot description

 ## Want to add or edit commands?
 Feel free to fork or clone the bot, and change it however you like!
-Feel free to contribute to the bot, it's opensource after all!
+Feel free to contribute to the bot, it's open-source after all!

 # Bot Setup